Chicago woman dead after documenting divorce on TikTok

 One of the messages that Khan posted on TikTok included the following caption: “Going through a divorce as a South Asian woman feels like you failed at life.
 Sometimes the way the community labels you, the lack of emotional support you receive, and the pressure to stay with someone because what will people say?
 It is isolating.”

-Bordó said: “It is a shame, and I think it’s despicable and just completely crazy that it’s even expected of these women, especially in their circumstances.
+“It is a shame, and I think it’s despicable and just completely crazy that it’s even expected of these women, especially in their circumstances,” Bordó said.

 “I still cannot believe that it was my friend,” she said.
 “She was so bold, and honest, and open about what she was doing, and ready to leave.
 It’s just absolutely absurd.
 I can’t imagine other women who are not as fiery and fighting as she is” going through the same experience.”